nais/doc/observability/tracing/README.md

 ![Example trace of a sosialhjelp-modia page load](example-trace.png)

 If envoy-based tracing covers your needs, this is the recommended approach to tracing.

-But the approach does have some limitations; if you need to attach debug context or to create spans even inside a single node process, see [Direct submission](#direct-submission).
+There are some limitations to envoy-based tracing: If you need to attach debug context to spans, or create spans even inside a single node process, see [Direct submission](#direct-submission).

 ### Configuring NAIS